 2.6.28 - Control of Access by Statute, Rule and Regulations CRS 43-2-147

 CRS 43-2-147 authorizes CDOT and appropriate local governments to regulate vehicular access to and from the state highway.
-The State Highway Access Code, 2 CCR 601-1, is a rule and regulation that provides the detailed procedures, standards and specifications for the control of access.
+The State Highway Access Code, 2 CCR 601-1, is a rule and regulation that provides the detailed procedures, standards and specifications for the control of access.,

 Access authorization can only be obtained through the issuance of an access permit signed by specific authorized Department personnel.
 Openings in A-lines do not constitute authorization.